 Basic clauses, augmented or not by optional arguments or elements, can be combined or integrated in four ways.
-First is a "loose" way, when two or more clauses are combined by coordination and both clauses are main clauses:
+First is a "loose" way, when two or more clauses are combined by coordination and both clauses are main clauses (e.g., "Mary is healthy and she is quite old").

-- 4a.
-Mary is healthy, but she touched John on the head with her lips - 4b.
-Mary is healthy and she touched John on the head with her lips

-Second, clauses can be combined in a somewhat less loose way, when one or more clauses is juxtaposed, as a subordinate clause, to a main clause:

-5a.
-While John was not looking, Mary touched him on the head. ["while" introduces subordinate clause] 5b.
-Mary touched John on the head because he was causing trouble. ["because" introduces subordinate clause]

-Third, two clauses can be tightly integrated by having one clause embedded inside another one:
+Second, clauses can be combined in a somewhat less loose way, when one or more clauses is juxtaposed, as a subordinate clause, to a main clause (e.g., "While John was not looking, Mary touched him on the head").
+Third, two clauses can be tightly integrated by having one clause embedded inside another one (e.g., "John felt Mary touch him on the arm", "John believed that Mary was right", "Mary planned to kiss John"):

-6a.
-John felt Mary touch him on the head [= "Mary touched him on the head" is embedded inside "John felt ..."].
-6b.
-John believed that Mary had touched him on the head [= "Mary touched John on the head" is embedded inside

-6c.
-Mary planned to touch John on the head [= "Mary touched John on the head" is embedded inside "Mary planned ..."].

-"John believed ..."].

-Fourth, in the tightest form of integration, a clause can be turned into a phrase , losing its status as a clause (Halliday & Matthiessen 1999).
-This can be done by changing a verb into noun, as when we change "destroy" into "destruction".
-It can also be done by changing a verb into an adjective, as when we change "abuse" into "abused" (e.g., "an abused spouse").
-It can also be done by turning a predicate adjective into a noun, as when we change "happy" into "happiness".
-In all these cases, we end up with a part of speech (i.e., an adjective or noun) that can be made part of a larger phrase.
-This phrase-like all phrases-can then be made part of a clause:
+Fourth, in the tightest form of integration, a clause (really a clause's worth of information) can be turned into a phrase, losing its status as a clause (M. Halliday & Matthiessen, 1999).
+This can be done by changing a verb into noun, as when we change "destroy" into "destruction" (e.g., "Someone destroyed the city" \rightarrow "The city's destruction").
+It can also be done by changing a verb into an adjective, as when we change "abuse" into "abused" (e.g., "Someone abuses children" \rightarrow "abused children").
+It can also be done by turning an adjective into a noun, as when we change "happy" into "happiness" ("Mary is happy" \rightarrow "Mary's happiness").